-Olfactory: Our sense of smell has a remarkable ability to trigger memories and emotions.
-Smell marketing is as simple as a café wafting the scent of frying bacon out into the street, or as complex as airlines’ use of patented scents in their cabins and hot towels and on their crew to enhance their brand experience.
+- Olfactory: Our sense of smell has a remarkable ability to trigger memories and emotions.
+Smell marketing is as simple as a café wafting the scent of frying bacon out into the street, or as complex as airlines’ use of patented scents in their cabins, hot towels, and on their crew to enhance their brand experience.

 How to measure your brand perception

-Because brand perception is essential to building up brand equity – the value premium a brand brings to a business – and its impact on sales and profits, it’s important to measure it regularly, track it over time and identify what drives improvements.
-There are several things you can do to measure how customers perceive your brand and highlight which areas you could improve.
+It’s important to measure your brand perception regularly, benchmark it over time, and identify what drives improvements.
+There are several things you can do to measure how customers perceive your brand:

 Brand focus groups and forums

 It’s a little turn-of-the-century, but it still works.
-Getting small groups of people together, either face to face or remotely means you hear the positives and negatives of your brand from those who use them and feel strongly enough to share their opinion.
-You’ll be able to gauge how customers feel, and develop a genuine understanding of what works well and what doesn’t.
+Getting small groups of people together, either face-to-face or remotely, gives you the opportunity to hear the positives and negatives of your brand from those who use them and feel strongly enough to share their opinion.
+You’ll be able to gauge how customers feel and develop a genuine understanding of what works well and what doesn’t.

 Online brand forums are particularly useful in more complex supply chains.
 In a B2B2C chain, for example, a manufacturer may find it hard to reach their end user customer, as they deal directly only with the distributors or retailers.
-An online forum with customers fills in this knowledge gap, informing product development and strengthening the brand.
+An online forum of customers fills in this knowledge gap, informs product development, and strengthens the brand.

 Brand perception surveys